Adam’s Apple Reduction (Tracheal Shave/Thyroid Cartilage Reduction)

 What is the difference between the Adam’s apple in men and women?

 One of the most noticeable gender-related differences between men and women is the presence of a prominent Adam’s apple; the small bump that sits midway on the throat in men, and is still present, but barely noticeable in women.
 The size of the Adam’s apple can be reduced significantly with a surgical procedure known as a tracheal shave, thyroid cartilage reduction, or Adam’s apple reduction.
-It involves literally reducing or shaving the thyroid cartilage down to decrease the size of the Adam’s apple to make the neck and throat appear more feminine.
+It involves literally reducing or shaving the thyroid cartilage down to decrease the size of the Adam’s apple to make the neck and throat appear more feminine and further the goals of facial gender confirmation.

 How is an Adam’s apple reduction performed?